defendersoftheinternet/Keeper_Cookbook/QUICK_START_GUIDE.md

 # Keeper AI Backend - Quick Start Guide

-This guide will get you from zero to running discoveries in 1-2 days using the Bashful Beauty dataset.
+This guide will get you from zero to running discoveries using the Bashful Beauty dataset.

 ## Prerequisites